mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/networked/index.md

 ## Access Kommander Web UI

-When all the `HelmReleases` are ready, use the following command to retrieve the URL for accessing Kommander's Web interface:
+When all the `HelmReleases` are ready, use the following command to retrieve the URL to access Kommander's Web interface:

 ```sh
 kubectl -n kommander get svc kommander-traefik -o go-template='https://{{with index .status.loadBalancer.ingress 0}}{{or .hostname .ip}}{{end}}/dkp/kommander/dashboard{{ "\n"}}'